 There is no known cause of non-Hodgkin lymphoma.
 The following may increase your risk:

 - Long-term exposure to chemicals, such as pesticides, hair dyes, woodworking chemicals, or nitrates in drinking water

-- Certain drugs, such as amphetamines, LSD, and cocaine
+- Certain drugs, such as amphetamines, LSD, or cocaine, or smoking cigarettes

 - Exposure to high amounts of radiation

 - A weakened immune system

 What are the signs and symptoms of non-Hodgkin lymphoma?